KnownStormChaser/master-weather-model-list/README.md

 If you add a model, please ensure:
 - the data is genuinely free and downloadable
 - links point to official sources
-- descriptions remain simple and factual
+- descriptions remain simple, factual, and non-promotional